Hay Fever Season Is Coming – Allergy Sufferers Urged To Stock Up On Antihistamines

 Connie encouraged allergy suffers to use tracking apps to monitor pollen forecasts and to avoid going outside on high pollen days.
 If individuals with hay fever must go outside on high pollen days, they should keep their mouth and nose covered while outside.
 Ideally, allergy suffers should change their clothing and take a shower when returning home to remove any pollen from their person during hay fever season.

-According to the American Academy of Allergy, Asthma & Immunology, just shy of eight percent of the U.S. population over the age of 18 suffer from hay fever.
+According to the American Academy of Allergy, Asthma & Immunology, just shy of 8 percent of the U.S. population over the age of 18 suffer from hay fever.
 Moreover, hay fever affects between 10 to 30 percent of the population on the entire planet.

 Pollen report… It's definitely hay fever season. @PIX11News pic.twitter.com/wh0irtypKb